inmyth/mmm-java/README.md

 - (done cancel-order.txt) see delete offer response
 - (offer-executed-bridged.txt) see executed offer response
 - (done see notes/autobridge.txt) get response for autobridge
-- (dpne) build parser to find previous tx by hash
+- (done) build parser to find previous tx by hash
 - (canceled) parser returns currency pair, rate, quantity, and tx hash.
 - (done) filter returns onEdited, onCanceled, onNewOrder, onOffers
 - the hash replaces previous hash (partial take, full take, cancel) or insert new (create new)
 - partial take and reduces current offer in orderbook.
 Edit changes an order.
 Cancel and Full Take removes an order.
 - (done) autobridge tx should result in original rate.
-(Autobridge guarantees that the rate on orderbook will never change)
 - payment and OC belonging to others will result in many OEs.
 Find only those belonging for us
 - our OEs should return FinalFields and hash they modify
 - OC should also return sequence
 - define a class to hold sequence, update and get it concurrently.
+- move all bus elements to the end of parser